Webinar: Oregon Landlord Tenant Law - Individualized Assessment

 Multifamily NW and the attorneys at Andor Law have upgraded the Oregon Landlord/Tenant law classes.
 Take advantage of this new 8-part series logically organized and presented for maximum retention and efficiency for busy rental housing providers.
 These classes may be registered individually or for more advantageous pricing, as a full series!

-This Winter's 8-part series begins on January 17th and runs through March 7th h on consecutive Tuesdays from 10:00am to 11:00am.
+This Fall’s 8-part series begins on October 4th and runs through November 17th on consecutive Tuesdays from 10:00am to 11:00am.